veebch/palomino/README.md

 ```
 After a few seconds, the screen will show the track currently playing on you Volumio server.

-## Video

-Click/Tap the image at the top of this readme.

 ## Add Autostart